 Katherine Mansfield, The Montana Stories from Persephone Press: puts together, in chronological order, the great stories of her last months.
 My favourite is the frieze of family scenes in her longer New Zealand story At the Bay, a sequel to Prelude.
 My mother, a devotee of Mansfield, read this story aloud when I was a child - a mirror of our own family: sporting father, dreaming mother, beside the sea.

 A little boast: Persephone books took up my suggestion that they reprint Hilda Bernstein's domestic memoir of a woman's political life at the height of apartheid, The World that Was Ours.
-It's published (2004) with a new foreword by the author, bringing out what she and other determined women achieved, through protest in prison, during the Treason Trials of the late fifties.
+It was published (2004) with a new foreword by the author, bringing out what she and other determined women achieved, through protest in prison, during the Treason Trials of the late fifties.
 A review by Albie Sachs notes how well this book endures to speak to a new generation.
 The fact is Hilda Bernstein can write.
 Her calibre reminds me what Eliot said: there's no substitute for being very intelligent.

-At night, when I can't sleep for thinking about the fate of books, it's cheering to read Pope's "Essay on Criticism" (1711) with its distilled judgement - What oft was thought, but ne'er so well express'd.
+At night, when I can't sleep for thinking about the fate of books, it's cheering to read Pope's Essay on Criticism (1711) with its distilled judgements - What oft was thought, but ne'er so well express'd.

 Isobel Dixon looks at creatures with a dazzling, playful eloquence in The Tempest Prognosticator.
 Her 'Postcard from the Colonies', playing out an image of a monkey with the face of one-time foreign minister, Malcolm Rivkind, is haunted by the contours of the Africa colonials encountered and imprinted with their weird ways.
 It recalls the first poem of hers I read, a surreal, intrepid swim from England to South Africa, which spoke to me strongly of expatriate separation and dreaming.
 I loved too the tenderness of 'Meet My Father' in a previous collection, A Fold in the Map.